Baby, it’s cold outside.

 In this article, we’ll offer a few important winter dog walking tips.

 Not all winter weather requires the same safeguards, and not all dogs are the same when it comes to what they can tolerate.

-I took a non-scientific poll of my professional dog walker friends in NYC (you know, those people walking 6 dogs at a time), and the word on the street is simple: Some dogs love the cold and the snow — and some dogs hate it.
+We took a non-scientific poll of professional dog walker friends in New York City (you know, those people walking 6 dogs at a time), and the word on the street is simple: Some dogs love the cold and the snow — and some dogs hate it.

 And booties?
 People and pooches hate donning and doffing them, but they may be necessary at times.